-Texas is lucky to have a year around, world-class saltwater fishery.
+Texas is lucky to have a year-round, world-class saltwater fishery.
 Here are some spots to check out if you happen to be headed to the Lone Star State and hope to wet a line along the Gulf Coast.

-Lower Laguna Madre – The narrow, shallow stretch of the Lower Laguna Madre which is situated between Port Isabel and South Padre Island is the southernmost stretch of saltwater in Texas and is one of the most overlooked fisheries in the state.
-In addition to good numbers of speckled trout and redfish, the this portion of the Lower Laguna Madre also supports a fishable population of snook, tarpon and mangrove snapper.
+The narrow, shallow stretch of the Lower Laguna Madre which is situated between Port Isabel and South Padre Island is the southernmost stretch of saltwater in Texas and is one of the most overlooked fisheries in the state.
+In addition to good numbers of speckled trout and redfish, this portion of the Lower Laguna Madre also supports a fishable population of snook, tarpon, and mangrove snapper.
 Just off South Padre Island, anglers can also find some of the best offshore fishing along the Gulf Coast.